 - Sunder, John E. "St. Louis and the Early Telegraph, 1847-1857."

 "Voertman Wood Engravings Are Representative of a Rapidly Vanishing Printer's Art."

 Missouri Historical Review 60 (January 1966): 216.

-Many of the State Historical Society’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Many of the State Historical Society’s holdings are included in the SHSMO online catalog.
 The State Historical Society holds numerous books on the history of engineering in Missouri, the Midwest, and the United States in general.
 The broadest term to search for is the subject term “Engineering.”
 For a more specific search on engineering in Missouri, simply add the subject term “Missouri” to your search.